kkellerlbl/kbase-service-clients-js/src/docs/workspace.md

 #### arguments

-The argument is an object with the following properties:
+The argument is an object of type *ObjectInfoParam* with the following properties:

 ##### required